AndyClifton/lit-pro-sci-pub-demo/publications/md/main.md

     ## [1] 42

 The code chunks above are written in R. They are evaluated at the time the document is processed.
-This is enabled by the *knitr* package.
+This is enabled by the *knitr* package, which also includes support for other languages (See section
+@ref(sec:pleaseNotR)).
 Code chunks can be configured so that their outputs are echoed to the document (or not).
 You can thus completely hide data wrangling operations in your output PDF and just display results.

+Pandoc supports raw latex, and so we can also leverage all of the capabilities of LaTeX, but care should be taken not to start loading lots of latex packages; you need to remember the limitations of your output formats.

 There are a lot of different possible output formats, including PDF, HTML, Notebooks, other markdown formats, and many others.
 Corporate